MARTA picks former director as CEO finalist

 Parker replaces Keith Parker (no relation), who left the agency to become president of Goodwill of North Georgia.

 Parker has previously overseen the transit agency in Boston, Massachusetts and the Connecticut Department of Transportation.
-He currently serves as the vice president of infrastructure and design firm HNTB Corporation and leads its Atlanta office.
+He currently serves as the vice president of infrastructure and design firm HNTB Corporation and leads its Atlanta office, according to a press release.

-“His background, his familiarity with Metro Atlanta, and his ability to plan and execute big projects make Mr. Parker the perfect fit for this agency,” said Frederick L. Daniels, who chairs the MARTA Board of Directors CEO selection committee, in a press release.
+“His background, his familiarity with Metro Atlanta, and his ability to plan and execute big projects make Mr. Parker the perfect fit for this agency,” said Frederick L. Daniels, who chairs the MARTA Board of Directors CEO selection committee, in the release.

 State law requires a 14-day waiting period before the MARTA Board of Directors can vote to confirm his selection and extend an official offer of employment.